vijaykpawar/rasabot/data/nlu.md

 ## intent:remittance_form
 - Which forms are required to be filled up for remittance abroad?
+- Can I get the forms for remittance abroad?
+- How to fill up form for remittance abroad?
 - remittance abroad
 - forms for remittance abroad
 - required for remittance abroad
 - remittance

+## intent:trends
+- get form trends
+- Which are the most frequently asked questions for Form 12

+## intent:purpose
+- Get me the purpose of transaction
+- Find the purpose of transaction

+intent:general_insurance
+- We want to transfer money for General Insurance Premium
+- To transfer money for General Insurance Premium
+- I want to transfer money for General Insurance Premium